 How an electric fireplace will be used and where it will go will help narrow the selection to the style best suited to an individual user’s needs.
 For instance, will it go in the living room under a wall-mounted TV, or will it add ambience in the dining room?
 The buyer’s skill level for installation or assembly is also important, along with any extra features and how realistic it needs to look.

-The following considerations will help guide the decision on what makes the best electric fireplace for a particular home.
+The following considerations will help guide your decision on what makes the best electric fireplace for your particular home.

 Type

 Easy installation is a big selling point when it comes to electric fireplaces.
-Some simply plug into a wall outlet.
-The caveat, however, is that electric fireplaces that produce heat require a dedicated outlet; they can’t plug into an extension cord or surge protector.
+Most simply plug into a wall outlet.
+The caveat, however, is that electric fireplaces that produce heat require a dedicated outlet.
+Due to power strip safety precautions, electric fireplaces can’t plug into an extension cord or surge protector.
 But many of the best electric fireplace models require very little else in the way of installation.

 - A wall-mounted electric fireplace resembles a flat-screen TV and can hang via brackets (usually included).
 These models have a sleek, minimalist aesthetic most suitable for modern interiors.
 Like recessed models, they’re often made of durable fiberglass or metal.

 - Recessed fireplaces/inserts fit into a wall cavity, where the surface of a fireplace insert is flush with the wall.
-Unlike wall-mounted models, this type of fireplace comes in various modern and vintage styles.
+Unlike wall-mounted models, this type of fireplace comes in various modern and vintage styles and is best suited for DIY fireplaces.

 - Mantel fireplaces often mimic the look of a traditional fireplace and are constructed from wood, stone, or a combination of the two.
 These classic freestanding models are available in many styles besides traditional, including modern, rustic, and farmhouse.
 Some mantel fireplaces offer shelf storage and come in corner configurations as well.